 All assignments must be completed by the assigned due date.
 Late and/or incomplete work will not be accepted and a grade of zero will be recorded.
-Assignments, quizzes, pop quizzes, exams, skills, and any other assignment that are missed due to an unexcused absence may not be made up. (alternate assignments may be assigned if absent for COVID) See the student handbook for COVID policies)
+Assignments, quizzes, pop quizzes, exams, skills, and any other assignment that are missed due to an unexcused absence may not be made up.
+(Alternate assignments may be assigned if absent for COVID) See the student handbook for COVID policies)

-It is the responsibility of the student to be informed of class progress and assignments and to come to class prepared to participate in discussion, to turn in any assignments due, and/or take the quiz or test scheduled for that day.
+The student is responsible for being informed of class progress and assignments and coming to class prepared to participate in discussion, turning in assignments due, and/or taking the quiz or test scheduled for that day.
 Reading any assigned material assists the student in listening to the lecture with a higher degree of acuity and participating in class discussions more effectively.
 A student cannot expect to understand what is being said in class when s/he has had no previous contact with the ideas or terms related to a given topic.

 Students should retain a photocopy or computer-accessible file of all assignments turned in.
 Always have a backup copy.
-All work is submitted via the Blackboard classroom, CJ SIM course, or any other method per instructor instructions or directions.
+All work is submitted via the Blackboard classroom, ATI or any other method per instructor instructions or directions.

 Assignments are not accepted by email.
-You must submit the assignment in the appropriate location (BlackBoard, CJ SIM, etc.) depending upon the assignment and it is your responsibility to make sure that you do not upload blank documents and that your document can be opened on a PC because not all Mac files are able to convert.
-If you submit a blank document or a file that cannot be opened, it will not be accepted, unless informing instructor a minimum of two hours prior to deadline.
-If within this timeframe, the instructor can clear the previous attempt and allow the student to resubmit before the deadline.
-Again, it is your responsibility to make sure it is compatible, not blank, and submitted appropriately.
+You must submit the assignment in the appropriate location (Blackboard, ATI, etc.) depending upon the assignment and it is your responsibility to make sure that you do not upload blank documents and that your document can be opened on a PC because not all Mac files are able to convert.
+If you submit a blank document or file that cannot be opened, it will not be accepted, unless you inform the instructor at least two hours before the deadline.
+If within this time, the instructor can clear the previous attempt and allow the student to resubmit before the deadline.
+Again, it is your responsibility to make sure it is compatible, not blank and submitted appropriately.

 Workbook/Study Guide: The workbook is designed to give learners of all styles the opportunity to enhance learning this material.
-There will be homework that is assigned using the Study guide that will be turned in.
+There will be homework assigned using the Study guide that will be turned in.